Skip to content

 • If you are unsure of expectations, ask for clarification before you use specific resources in completing assignments or exams.

-• Review the Student Conduct Code and the two companion policies, Student Governance policies Chapter 209 and Chapter 210.
+• Review the Student Conduct Code and Chapter 209 of the Student Governance Policies.
 If you have questions, please contact Community Standards & Student Conduct.

 The UW is committed to helping students realize their potential at the University and beyond.
 If you need support, we have many academic support programs and UW Libraries services available such as writing tools and services, citation resources, digital scholarship tools and support and 24/7 chat with a librarian.